 All abstracts that are accepted, regardless of format, will automatically be converted to a digital poster to be displayed in the Digital Abstract Gallery located in the exhibit hall (open Mon-Wed).
 Authors will have an opportunity to edit and enhance their digital poster in the Poster Submission Center before the deadline of July 7, 2023.
 Further instructions to follow.

 Once logged in to the Abstract Center, select the "General Information" tab.
 Choose the award for which you would like to apply (view the list of abstract awards).
 Description and qualifications are listed.

 You may apply for the following for each abstract:

 How can I add authors?

 Search the database for author names on the "Authors" tab.
 If the authors are not in the database, select “Add a New Author.”
-Once the Abstract Center closes, you will not be able to add or delete authors.
+Once the abstract submission window closes on May 9, 2023, you will not be able to add or delete authors.

 What information is required?

 Up to five images may be attached to your submission.
 Acceptable file formats are JPG, JPEG, and PNG.
 Images cannot be in PDF format.